Gluu

 Finally, keep the loop closed.
 Encourage users to comment directly on processes, track what changes get requested most often, and communicate updates proactively.
 When people see their feedback improve the process, adoption rises naturally.

-FAQ – Process Management software
+FAQ – Business Process Management software

 Business process management software helps organizations document, execute, monitor, and improve recurring work.
 It typically combines process maps, work instructions, governance (ownership and approvals), and tools for execution and continuous improvement so teams can run processes consistently.